eerimoq/simba/doc/installation.rst

    - git               (Devel -> git)
    - doxygen           (Devel -> doxygen)

-Start Cygwin and execute the following commands to download the Simba source code, install the prerequisities and setup the development environment.
-Note that ``source setup.sh`` has to be executed everytime you start a new Cygwin shell.
+Start `Cygwin` and execute the following commands to download the `Simba` source code, install the prerequisities, setup the development environment and run the hello world application.
+Note that ``source setup.sh`` has to be executed everytime you start a new `Cygwin` shell.

 .. code-block:: text